-Collarwali is so called because there is a collar around her neck.
-A radio-collar was put on her when she was a young to keep track of her movements.
+Collarwali is so-called because there is a collar around her neck.
+A radio collar was put on her when she was young to keep track of her movements.
 Radio Collar has been long defunct but it continues to hang around the neck and has become the literal identity of this tigress.

-Collarwali is the daughter of once famous tigress Barimada, who featured in the famous documentary ‘Spy in the Jungle’ .
-She has taken over a substantial territory of her mother.
+Collarwali is the daughter of once-famous tigress Barimada, who was featured in the famous documentary “Spy in the Jungle”.
+She has taken over a substantial territory from her mother.
 Some of the adjoining territories belong to her sister known as Baghinnalawali.
 Her father was T-1, also called the Charger of Pench.

 Collarwali Tigress is also known as Mataram and technically she is T-15.

-I call Collarwali tigress the Queen Mother of Pench forests for giving birth to 22 cubs so far.
+I call her the Queen Mother of Pench Forests for giving birth to 22 cubs so far.
 Her first litter was in 2008.
 The ones you see in the video were born last year in 2015 as part of her 6th litter.
 She must be a boon for all those who are working towards increasing the number of tigers in India.
-Forest officers at Pench National Park believe that 22 cubs from Collarwali tigress, is a kind of record in itself.
-Very soon her lineage will rule the jungle– is that not a sign of ‘Queen Mother’ of Pench National Park.
+Forest officers believe that 22 cubs from the tigress, is a kind of record in itself.
+Very soon her lineage will rule the jungle– is that not a sign of the ‘Queen Mother’ of Pench National Park?

 Meeting Collarwali Tigress at Pench

-Collarwali tigress with her cubs is the most commonly sighted tigress at Pench National Park.
+She with her cubs is the most commonly sighted tigress at Pench National Park.
 As soon as you enter the national park, the guides will start telling you about her recent movements.
 By now I know this is their way to keep the visitors excited, and I take their stories with a pinch of salt.
-However, everyone at our lodge was also confident that sighting of Collarwali tigress is a high probability.
+However, everyone at our lodge was also confident that the sighting of her is a high probability.
 This being June, I was hoping that the lure of water would bring them out to the water bodies.
 In fact, we did start looking for them around water bodies.

-After a while, Collarwali tigress walked in – almost following the young one’s path – reminding me of mothers who run after their children.
+After a while, the mother tigress walked in – almost following the young one’s path – reminding me of mothers who run after their children.
 She saw the water body and sat down to drink some water.
 As she looked at the water, it almost felt like she was having one private moment – admiring herself in the water.
 I missed capturing her reflection due to the distance and angle between us.
-It was lovely to see her admire herself a bit, drink water and then get up like a mother who has a long list of things-to-do.
+It was lovely to see her admire herself a bit, drink water, and then get up like a mother who has a long list of things to do.
 She walked the same path as her little one and after a while, both of them walked back together.
 I was re-creating the potential conversation both of them had before they started walking back.

-Collarwali tigress was far smaller than Munna tiger I met last season.
+The tigress was far smaller in size than the male Munna tiger I met last season at Kanha.
 My guide told me that the size difference is normal between the two genders of the tiger family.

-All of us had a satisfied look – as if the purpose of making a trip to Pench has been met.
+All of us had a satisfied look – as if the purpose of making a trip to Pench had been met.

-Next day early morning as we entered the Pench National Park after sucking in a freshly plucked Mango from a tree outside.
+The next day early morning as we entered the national park after sucking in freshly plucked Mango from a tree outside.
 We decided to look at the rest of the jungle, especially the birds.
-This time, we stopped to see the herd of deer play, to admire the ever lost sambar deer and to hear the calls of birds.
-Birds obliged us well for next one hour – but I will tell you that story another day.
+This time, we stopped to see the herd of deer play, admire the ever-lost sambar deer, and hear the calls of birds.
+Birds obliged us well for the next one hour – but I will tell you that story another day.

-As soon as we reached a crossroad – we saw 5-6 tourist jeeps lined up with all their cameras pointing towards one direction.
-We joined them to see that Collarwali was taking a walk with her two cubs – the daughter we met last evening and a son of the same age.
+As soon as we reached a crossroad – we saw 5-6 tourist jeeps lined up with all their cameras pointing in one direction.
+We joined them to see the mother taking a walk with her two cubs – the daughter we met last evening and a son of the same age.

 Our guides tell us that the son is a bit shy and usually keeps away from the human species.
 Mother and daughter are more used to humans and do not alter their paths for the jeeps lined up to see them.
-Sometimes I feel they understand the National Park tourism economy and their role in it.
-They play around and make appearances so that all those dependent on their appearing have their kitchens running.
-Yes, the Collarwali and her daughter boldly passed between the jeeps while the son took a longer route to avoid jeeps.
+Sometimes I feel they understand the National Park tourism economy and its role in it.
+They play around and make appearances so that all those dependent on their appearance have their kitchens running.
+Yes, the famed mother tigress and her daughter boldly passed between the jeeps while the son took a longer route to avoid the jeeps.

 The three of them kept walking and we kept chasing them, meeting them at various crossroads.
 We followed them till they decided to go across the Pench River and sit on the stones.
 I am sure they were also feeling the absence of water in the river as they negotiated various rocks.
 Once they were settled on the rocks, it was time to say goodbye to them.